sdmp/sdmp.github.io/schema/index.md

 by specifying a [JSON Schema](http://json-schema.org/) within the object (see [here](/container/#container-extension) for more details).

-Several schema are specified as part of the core SDMP implementation, and these schema are listed here.
+The schema entry for a container extension must be a valid [SDMP resource URI](/resource#resource-uri) or it may be the exact string of any of the core schemas on this page.

 ---